 - 1. Read the pages for next session if you have time - 2.
-Check eLearn announcements this weekend for instructions - There will be slides to read and listen to - Examples to solve - A quick knowledge check on eLearn as a quiz - Take the quiz it will count for participation - 3.
-Join the webex class at the start of your session next week - Details will be in the eLearn announcement - Attendance will count for full participation
+Check elearn announcements tomorrow at 3:30 for details - There will be slides to read - Examples to solve - A quick knowledge check on elearn as a quiz - Take the quiz it will count for extra participation - 3.
+Join the webex class at 3:30pm on Saturday. - Details will be on elearn under announcements - Attendance will count for full participation - 4.
+Practices: - Session 5's will be posted over the weekend - Session 6's will be posted next week